AnniekGloudemans/LOFAR-SILVERRUSH/README.md

 with deep Low Frequency Array (LOFAR) radio continuum observations in the ELAIS-N1 field to search for radio galaxies in the EoR and study the low-frequency radio properties of z 􏰀 5.7 LAE emitters.
 Our LOFAR observations reach an unprecedented depth of ∼ 20 μJy beam−1 at 150MHz, and we detect 5 candidate LAEs at > 5σ significance.
 Based on detailed spectral energy distribution
-(SED) modelling of independent multi-wavelength observations in the field, we conclude that these sources are likely [Oii] emitters at z = 1.47, yielding no reliable z 􏰀 5.7 radio galaxy candidates.
+(SED) modelling of independent multi-wavelength observations in the field, we conclude that these sources are likely [OII] emitters at z = 1.47, yielding no reliable z 􏰀 5.7 radio galaxy candidates.
 We examine the 111 z = 5.7 and z = 6.6 LAE candidates that are undetected in by LOFAR but have optical counterparts in our panchromatic photometry catalog, finding contamination rates of
 52-92 and 77-93% for the z = 5.7 and z = 6.6 subset of the LAE candidate samples respectively.
-Contamination of these optically bright LAE samples by likely [Oii] emitters is lowered significantly through constraints on the near-infrared colors, highlighting the need for infrared observations to robustly identify LAEs in narrowband surveys.
-Finally, stacking of radio continuum observations for the robust LAE samples yields a 2σ upper limit on radio luminosity of 8.2×1023 and 8.7×1023 W Hz−1 at z = 5.7/6.6 respectively, −1 corresponding to limits on their median star-formation rates of <53 and 56 M⊙ yr .
+Contamination of these optically bright LAE samples by likely [OII] emitters is lowered significantly through constraints on the near-infrared colors, highlighting the need for infrared observations to robustly identify LAEs in narrowband surveys.
+Finally, stacking of radio continuum observations for the robust LAE samples yields a 2σ upper limit on radio luminosity of 8.2×10^23 and 8.7×10^23 W/Hz at z = 5.7/6.6 respectively, corresponding to limits on their median star-formation rates of <53 and 56 M⊙ yr .

 ## Key results